COVID-19: how to avoid skin damage while wearing PPE

 Official advice on protecting skin while wearing protective equipment

-It says that good hydration helps the skin and that a simple moisturiser can be rubbed into the skin 30 minutes before PPE is donned.
+It adds that good hydration helps the skin and that a simple moisturiser can be rubbed into the skin 30 minutes before PPE is donned.

 ‘Skin that can normally tolerate a certain amount of pressure will be predisposed to damage much earlier at the moment.
 A liquid barrier film is easy to apply and dries in only 30 seconds’